luiscachog/luiscachog.io/hugo/content/en/talk/molecule-ansible/index.md

 I explain how workflow with molecule will help you to improve the development speed for your Ansible Roles.

-I show an example of how to integrate molecule on a previous Ansible Role.
+I show an example of how to integrate molecule on an Ansible Role that does not have it.